apache/beam/website/src/documentation/sdks/python-type-safety.md

 ## Benefits of Type Hints

-The Beam SDK for Python includes some automatic type checking: for example, some `PTransforms`, such as `Create` and simple `ParDo` transforms, attempt to deduce their output type given their input.
-However, the Beam cannot infer types in all cases.
-Therefore, the recommendation is that you declare type hints to aid you in performing your own type checks if necessary.

-When you use type hints, the runner raises exceptions during pipeline construction time, rather than runtime.
-For example, the runner generates an exception if it detects that your pipeline applies mismatched `PTransforms` (where the expected outputs of one transform do not match the expected inputs of the following transform).
+When you use type hints, Beam raises exceptions during pipeline construction time, rather than runtime.
+For example, Beam generates an exception if it detects that your pipeline applies mismatched `PTransforms` (where the expected outputs of one transform do not match the expected inputs of the following transform).
 These exceptions are raised at pipeline construction time, regardless of where your pipeline will execute.
 Introducing type hints for the `PTransforms` you define allows you to catch potential bugs up front in the local runner, rather than after minutes of execution into a deep, complex pipeline.

 Consider the following example, in which `numbers` is a `PCollection` of `str` values: